rosadigital/Tax-Decision-Scrap/README.md

 ## 💡 Knowledge acquired (conhecimentos adquiridos)

 - During this project, I learned:
-  - pending to be written;
-  - pending to be written; and
+  - to scrape dynamic pages, that changes their data and structures randomly;
-  - pending to be written.
+  - to apply Object Oriented Programming (OOP) to code reusable pieces of code blueprints;
+  - about Xpath and its structure, using it to navigate in the HTML DOM; and
+  - the concepts of axis (relationship between nodes on DOM) to navigate the structure and get the data needed;ç

 ---